 That's right, all of them.
 We think.

-We're in the process of cloning every NPM and Maven package.
+We're in the process of cloning every NPM and Maven package, and that's just to start.
 With this we will be able to graph out the relationships between dependencies.
 Within those relationships we can begin to add the context needed to eliminate false positives.
 We could, for instance, flag all denial-of-service type vulnerabilities that occur in sub-dependencies of popular testing frameworks, such as Jest.

 It also will open up other supply-chain security approaches, such as hosting a repository mirror ( like Artifactory), detecting / preempting dependency hijacking, and license scanning.
 The sky is the limit.